Glossary of Terms

 Greens

-The use of real and artificial plants, bushes, and trees to dress a set; often used on location to hide or camouflage equipment.
+Greens are real and artificial plants, bushes and trees used to dress a set; they are often used on location to hide or camouflage equipment.

 Green Screen

-A green backdrop to allow for digital effects.
+A green screen is a green backdrop to allow for digital effects.

 Honey Wagon

-A large “moving-van-size” trailer containing large restrooms and toilets for the Crew as well as small dressing rooms (often with a desk and a bed) for supporting (non-A-List) Actors.
-Unused dressing rooms are often used as “on Location” offices for Department heads.
+A honey wagon is a large “moving-van-size” trailer containing large restrooms and toilets for the crew as well as small dressing rooms (often with a desk and a bed) for supporting (non-A-List) actors.
+Unused dressing rooms are often used as “on location” offices for department heads.

 Hot Set

-A set that is completely ready for filming.
+A hot set is a set that is completely ready for filming.
 It can also refer to a set in which the crew has broken for lunch in the middle of filming a scene.

 Filming inside a building or structure, generally using artificial light.

-Intermittent Traffic Control is when the production requires uniformed police officers, or highway patrol officers, to stop and hold traffic on a road in one or both directions for a period, generally not to exceed five minutes, to film a scene on a street or freeway.
+Intermittent Traffic Control (I.T.C.) occurs when the production requires uniformed police officers or highway patrol officers to stop and hold traffic on a road in one or both directions for a period, generally not to exceed five minutes, to film a scene on a street or freeway.

 Location

-Any place away from the studio which is used as a background for filming.
+A location is any place away from the studio used as a background for filming.

 Picture Car

-A vehicle the transportation department has provided to be filmed as a prop vehicle in the story.
+A picture car is a vehicle the transportation department has provided to be filmed as a prop vehicle in the story.

 Postproduction

-The process and period of time in a production schedule in which the film is processed, cut and assembled into all the scenes required in order to deliver the finished print.
+Postproduction is the process and period of time in a production schedule during which the film is processed, cut and assembled into all the scenes required to deliver the finished print.

 Prep Day

-A workday preceding a filming day; used for a variety of purposes, including set construction, set dressing, and/or the pre-rigging of Lights or Grip equipment.
+A prep day is a work day preceding a filming day.
+It is used for various purposes, including set construction, set dressing and/or the pre-rigging of lights or grip equipment.

 Pre-Production

-All the activity leading up to the first day of Filming.
-This includes budgeting; casting Actors; creating a Shooting Schedule; Script changes; Set design & construction; Prop and Set Dressing rentals; Costume rentals and Fittings; and the final choices of Locations.
+Pre-production is all the activity leading up to the first day of filming.
+This includes budgeting, casting actors, creating a shooting schedule, script changes, set design and construction, prop and set dressing rentals, costume rentals and fittings and the final choices of locations.

 Production

-Generic term for all types of film, TV, commercials, music videos, infomercials, advertising shoots and other forms of film projects.
-Also refers to that portion of the schedule that starts on the first day of filming and ends on the last day of principal photography.
+Production is a generic term for all types of film, TV, commercials, music videos, infomercials, advertising shoots and other forms of film projects.
+It also refers to the portion of the schedule that starts on the first day of filming and ends on the last day of principal photography.

 Props

-(aka Property) Movable hand-held objects for use on a set (ie, keys, cell phone, cigarettes, etc.).
+Props, or properties, are movable hand-held objects for use on a set (i.e., keys, cell phones, cigarettes, etc.).

 “Rolling!”